google-code-export/google-checkout-dotnet-sample-code/examples/notification_sender/readme.txt

 NotificationFile - Relative or absolute path to a text file that contains the notification XML that should be sent to the notification listener.

+TimeoutMilliseconds - Number of milliseconds to wait for a response before giving up and reporting a timeout.